There's new evidence that depression is not just a disorder of the mind.

 The "Goldwater Rule" and the psychiatrization of sociopolitical conflict.

 Pop neuroscience represents a reductionistic misapplication of knowledge, ignores differences between persons, and negates explanations of human conduct in terms of free will.

 The psychiatrist as state agent, the psychoanalyst as contractual helper.

 Mark L. Ruffalo, L.C.S.W., is a psychotherapist in Tampa.
-He serves as an adjunct professor of social work at the University of South Florida and a voluntary associate professor of psychiatry at Centerstone.
+He serves as an instructor of psychiatry and social work at several academic institutions in Florida.